dorsic/PicoPET/README.md

 Let Raspberry Pi Pico count the number of cycles between two rising edges of an clock.
 Resulting time mark of each rising edge, or clock cycle count between adjacent rising edges or resulting measured frequency is written to serial or USB output.

 Different external/internal clocks can be used.
-See following table with compiled sample UF2 file links for outputing rising edge time marks:
+See following table with compiled sample UF2 file links for outputting rising edge time marks:

 | Clock | Frequency | Resolution | Output | UF2 binary |
 | ----- | :-------: | :--------: | :----: | ---------- |